GeoscienceAustralia/dea-notebooks/geomedian/README.md

     find output -iname \*.tif | xargs gdalbuildvrt geomedian.vrt gdaladdo geomedian.vrt -ro --config BIGTIFF_OVERVIEW YES --config SPARSE_OK TRUE --config COMPRESS_OVERVIEW LZW --config NUM_THREADS ALL_CPUS

-From memory, the difference when using `.nc` files is that the output from `find` should be first piped through commands such as `sed s/^/NetCDF:/ | sed s/$/:red` before to produce a virtual raster for three different bands.
+The difference when using `.nc` files is that the output from `find` should be first piped through commands such as `sed s/^/NetCDF:/ | sed s/$/:red` before to produce a virtual raster for three different bands.
 These can then be combined as an RGB image using `gdalbuildvrt -separate`.
-If it works it would probably be preferable to generate overviews for the individual bands rather than the RGB directly.
+If it worked (upon testing I don't think it does) it would probably be preferable to generate overviews for the individual bands rather than the RGB directly.

+    find output -iname \*.nc | sed 's/^/NetCDF:/; s/$/:red/' | xargs gdalbuildvrt red.vrt
+    find output -iname \*.nc | sed 's/^/NetCDF:/; s/$/:blue/' | xargs gdalbuildvrt blue.vrt
+    find output -iname \*.nc | sed 's/^/NetCDF:/; s/$/:green/' | xargs gdalbuildvrt green.vrt
+    gdalbuildvrt -separate geomedian.vrt red.vrt green.vrt blue.vrt
+    gdaladdo geomedian.vrt -ro --config BIGTIFF_OVERVIEW YES --config SPARSE_OK TRUE --config COMPRESS_OVERVIEW LZW --config NUM_THREADS ALL_CPUS